tomatolog/manticore/docs/2_installation/installation.rst

    a pre-query to fetch your data in UTF-8 and you're all set.
 Also, in fact, our current UTF-8 tokenizer is even faster than the SBCS one.

--  custom sort (@custom) is now removed from Sphinx.
+-  custom sort (@custom) is now removed from Manticore.
 This feature was introduced long before sort by expression became a reality and it has been deprecated for a very long time.